hannesWarnecke/linear_recursive_random_feature_machines/README.md

-# Recursive Feature Machines
+# Linear Recursive Random Feature Machines

-There are two notebooks to test out RFM:
+There are two notebooks to test out LRRFM:
 - low_rank.ipynb (an example of low rank polynomials)
 - svhn.ipynb (for the SVHN dataset)